willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

 Pure functions are important for a couple of reasons.
 From a practical standpoint, they are easy to test; without any global state that can be corrupted by another process, or flaky I/O operations, we know that a pure function called with the same arguments will always produce the same result.
 From the standpoint of implementing a language, we can get a form of memoization for free: results of pure functions can be cached since the compiler can guarantee that there’s no way for the result to change from one call to the next.

 Of course, it doesn’t make sense for a language to only support pure functions; the *whole point* of running a program is to get the side effects!
-Side-effectful operations belong to their own type, :pseudoml:`IO a`.
-For instance, an :pseudoml:`IO Int` represents an operation that does something unspecified and then returns an :pseudoml:`Int`.
-They are, therefore, somewhat spooky; running an :pseudoml:`IO` "action" is dangerous if you don’t know where it’s been, since even an innocuous-seeming :pseudoml:`IO Int` could represent the action "wipe the hard drive and then return the number of dirty pictures that this program emailed your grandma".
+Side-effectful operations belong to their own type, `IO a`.
+For instance, an `IO Int` represents an operation that does something unspecified and then returns an `Int`.
+They are, therefore, somewhat spooky; running an `IO` "action" is dangerous if you don’t know where it’s been, since even an innocuous-seeming `IO Int` could represent the action "wipe the hard drive and then return the number of dirty pictures that this program emailed your grandma".

 To facilitate effective testing (and out of a desire to be tidy), functional programmers generally try to keep as much of their code pure as possible.
 Consider, for instance, parsing an image file and returning the number of red pixels present in the image.
 Side effects are only required when reading the file and then printing the result to the console; everything in between is pure operations on the contents of the file, which is just a series of bytes.
-Folks who are new to functional programming often find the restriction of side effects to :pseudoml:`IO` grating, but that is just after a lifetime of being able to sprinkle side effects around anywhere.
+Folks who are new to functional programming often find the restriction of side effects to `IO` grating, but that is just after a lifetime of being able to sprinkle side effects around anywhere.
 Once you get used to structuring your code appropriately, it becomes second nature, and eventually the cavalier attitude of other languages toward side effects starts to feel a bit rude!

 .. code:: js